The more this blog is shared, the more I get asked “who’s are you?” … and “where are you from?”

 My Grandmother Babka and her sister Lemija were more commonly known as Doll and Leah.
 They had several brothers and sisters – Dinah, Elias, Zorana, Džordže (George), and Anelja (Annie).
 My grandfather is harder to trace – most of his family don’t have birth certificates and all have the same surname (his mother had the same name as his father before they got married.
-Except that my family changed theirs from Muciniek so I discount claims of close-relatives marrying).
+Except that my family changed theirs, so I discount claims of close-relatives marrying).

 Some time before I was born they settled in the North of England in a small town.
 There were many other Romani/Romany/Romanichal/Pavee families already there (Weatheritt, Burnett, Buckland, Lovell, Faa, Smith, and Boswells to name a few).
 The council didn’t really welcome “Gypsies” and forced families to settle.
 A lot of the town consisted of “council housing” where our families lived.

-My mother’s parents weren’t so open with their heritage, though they’re also Czech or Slovak Romani who came by way of Scotland.
+My mother’s parents weren’t so open with their heritage, though they’re Bergitka Romani who came by way of Scotland.
 My grandfather, Robert had several brothers and sisters – Lindis, Cicely, Ina, and Marja – and my grandmother was one of seven children – Willim, Vanessa, Elenor, Christia, Annya, and Matthew.
 They didn’t really talk about their heritage though.
 Just what they did – for example, my grandmother was scrubbing floors for a “rich” family by age 9 and my grandfather fought in the army in WWII.
-They were longer settled than my father’s family.
+They were longer settled than my father’s family for sure.

 Neither side of my family were highly educated.
 My father’s side were largely illiterate, even my father and his brothers didn’t finish beyond about age 11.
 Both my grandfathers fought in WWII and learned some things then.
 It was hard for them, because a lot of our European relatives were sent to camps and many died.
 They never really talked about it at all, especially my grandmother who lost many family members.